AMD-Aljohani/satcap-cloud-telemetry/README.md

 2. **Local systems recomputation:** reruns the Datadog native DDSketch benchmark, the real four-process OpenTelemetry OTLP/HTTP experiment, and the 100-seed delay-aware controller study.
 3. **Provider-trace workflows:** reconstruct the primary and multi-resource Bitbrains analyses when the official archives are supplied.

 Only executed or directly auditable evidence is distributed.
 The local OpenTelemetry experiment and the 500-VM GWA-T-12 Rnd validation were executed and their outputs are included.
-No Kubernetes or OpenStack protocol or result is included; cluster validation is separate future work.
+Cluster-scale Kubernetes/OpenStack validation is outside the scope of this release.

 ## Contents